-Samford’s Journalism and Mass Communication (JMC) department offers tracks in print journalism, broadcast and electronic journalism, public relations and advertising.
+Samford’s Journalism and Mass Communication (JMC) major offers tracks in print journalism, broadcast and electronic journalism, public relations and advertising.
 The department also houses a film production minor and a sports media minor, as well as coursework in church media, social media and photojournalism.

 Every single day that I spent at Samford prepared me for the “real world.”
 From technical skills like how to write a press release or deliver a presentation to general life skills, I'm grateful for my Samford degree every day.
 Allison Klaubert Lavender (2014), Associate, Markstein Strategic Communications Agency

 We believe that the best way to learn journalism is to practice journalism, so our classes are designed to be hands-on and production-focused.
 Under the instruction of our highly experienced faculty, our students will learn skills across all areas of modern mass media, allowing them to best compete for the top journalism jobs in the country.

 - Social media